3podi/synth_fr/README.md

 ### Environment Setup

-There are **two separate Conda environments** depending on the stage of the pipeline:
+There are **two separate Conda environments** for Linux systems depending on the stage of the pipeline:

 1. **Dataset Preparation Environment**
    Defined in `xxxx.yml`.